zkp2p/zk-p2p/circuits-circom/README.md

 ## Venmo Emails

-Venmo uses the same HTML template for it's send, receive, request completed sent and request completed received emails.
+Venmo uses the same HTML template for its send, receive, request completed sent and request completed received emails.
 Although each email has different Venmo IDs, at the 4 spaces in the HTML template.